Registering a Committee

 Statements Required to be Electronically Filed:

-Effective January 1, 2016, every committee must file an original or amended DR-1 electronically using the Board’s web reporting system,i which can be found here: https://webapp.iecdb.iowa.gov/Default.aspx.
+Effective January 1, 2016, every committee must file an original or amended DR-1 electronically using the Board’s web reporting system, which can be found here: https://webapp.iecdb.iowa.gov

 New Committees Filing Before Reaching Financial Threshold:

 New committees also have the option of registering a committee prior to reaching the $1,000 financial filing threshold.
-A committee seeking to register before required by statute to do so may either file a DR-1 or Form DR-SFA.
-If a committee filing Form DR-SFA later exceeds the $1,000 threshold, the committee is required to file a DR-1.
-The purpose of this voluntary registering of a campaign committee is to allow the committee to use the abbreviated “paid for by” attribution statement on political materials that is available to registered committees.
-A Form DR-SFA may be filed using the Board’s web reporting system: https://webapp.iecdb.iowa.gov/Default.aspx.
+A committee seeking to register before required by statute to do so may either file a DR-1 or DR-SFA.
+If a committee filing a DR-SFA later exceeds the $1,000 threshold, the committee is required to file a DR-1.
+The purpose of voluntary registering a campaign committee is to allow the committee to use the abbreviated “paid for by” attribution statement on political materials that is available to registered committees.

 Existing Candidate’s Committees Seeking a Different Office:

 Candidates with an existing committee who decide to run for a new office are required to amend their DR-1 to reflect the new office sought, or create a new committee within 10 days of crossing the $1,000 threshold.

 Permanent Organization Making a One-Time Contribution:

 A permanent organization (such as a business, association, or other person who is not an individual) that makes one campaign contribution in excess of $1,000 in a calendar year must file a OTC form electronically in lieu of registering a committee and filing campaign reports.
 A permanent organization that makes more than one campaign contribution in a calendar year that in the aggregate exceeds $1,000 is required to organize and register a political committee, file disclosure reports, and, upon completion of activity, file a notice of dissolution